petroniusniger/ratatoskr/docs/sprint-002/test_result/test_result.md

   - failure to load the SharePlugin icon (`QML QQuickImage: Failed to get image from provider: image://content-hub/ratatoskr.philipa_shareplugin_251220171217`)
   - QML field deprecation (`qml: 'caller' is DEPRECATED.
 It has no effect.`)
-  - mismanagement of timers in the QObject destructor (`QObject::~QObject:
-    Timers cannot be stopped from another thread`)
+  - mismanagement of timers in a threaded context by the QObject destructor (`QObject::~QObject: Timers cannot be stopped from another thread`)